-Milwaukee Brewers’ Pitcher Corey Knebel Will Undergo Tommy John Surgery
+Milwaukee Brewers Pitcher Corey Knebel Will Undergo Tommy John Surgery

 “I’ve had the information now for a week,” Knebel said, according to ESPN.
 “I couldn’t just decide right away.
 It sucked that it was my decision.
 I hated that.
 I really wish the doctor would have just said, ‘here is what we’re doing.’
 The fact is, everyone was saying the same thing.
 It was my decision, up to me.
 That’s what made it tough.”

 Knebel is scheduled to have his surgery completed in Los Angeles by Dr. Neal ElAttrache on Wednesday.
-After the surgery is done, the pitcher will be undergoing rehabilitation at his team’s facility, which is located in Maryvale, Arizona.
+After the surgery is done, the pitcher will be undergoing rehabilitation at his team’s facility in Maryvale, which is a village in Phoenix, Arizona.